I didn’t plan to roast coffee. I planned to make popcorn.

 Minutes 3–5: Yellowing and the first aromas

 The beans turned golden, then tan.
-The hay smell gave way to something warmer—bready, almost like fresh toast.
-The beans were shrinking slightly as moisture evaporated.
-I could hear them starting to make small ticking sounds as they moved in the chamber.
+The hay smell gave way to something warmer, almost like fresh toast.
+The beans shrank a little as moisture evaporated.
+I could hear them making small ticking sounds as they moved in the chamber.

-This is the Maillard reaction beginning: amino acids and sugars reacting under heat to create the brown pigments and complex flavors that make roasted food taste like roasted food.
-It’s the same chemistry that browns a steak or toasts bread, happening inside each bean simultaneously.
+This is the Maillard reaction.
+Amino acids and sugars react under heat and create the brown color and deeper flavor.
+It is the same chemistry that browns a steak or toasts bread, happening inside each bean.

 Minutes 5–6: First crack